lenacgs/CLOTHO/README.md

 ### Madalena's notes:

+- Install an older version of Z3 - I have z3-4.8.10
 - Change the paths on scripts/env.sh to point correctly to your rt.jar and jce.jar
 - Change the path on analyzer/build.xml line 73 to the path of your z3 build
 - If this doesn't work, try copying libz3.dylib into the analyzer dir
 - After these steps, you should be able to do the static analysis

 ### Static Analysis